EtienneBauscher/fxtm-tracker-app/README.md

 ## Running the App

-Please insert your respective deviceIds in the `launch.json` and select the device you want to run the app on.
+Please insert your respective device ids in the `launch.json` and select the device you want to run the app on.
 To run the app, use the following command or use the debugger if you are using VSCode:

 ```
 fvm flutter run --dart-define=ENV=development
 ```

-Make sure you have the correct Flutter version installed via FVM.

 ## Testing